Technique: Vaganova Method

 There will be opportunities to perform learned variations either in an informal setting for faculty, fellow students, parents and friends of the School, or as a part of our Lecture Demonstrations or School Performances.
-Selected dancers will be able to go to the Youth American Grand Prix and/or other ballet competitions.
+Selected dancers will be invited to perform at the Youth American Grand Prix and/or other ballet competitions.

 Exercises have been carefully designed by CBA Artistic Faculty to facilitate muscle strength, correct posture, and proper alignment in a safe, effective manner.

-Implemented in the Primary Levels, Ballet Conditioning is crucial in developing the muscular strength and alignment needed for formal ballet training.
-The beginning level Ballet Conditioning targets the fundamentals of standard ballet movements executed on a mat and at the barre.
+Implemented in the Primary Levels, Ballet Conditioning aids in the development of the muscular strength and alignment needed for formal ballet training.
+The Primary level Ballet Conditioning targets the fundamentals of standard ballet movements executed on a mat and at the barre.

 As students advance, Ballet Conditioning provides the additional strengthening and building of a dancer’s physique, a necessity for classical training.
 Classes are instructed in a simplistic format, using general ballet terminology.
 Ballet Conditioning is a prerequisite for the Zena Rommett Floor Barre Technique which is added to their training as students advance.

 This is a specialty class usually taught in the summer for the Beginning levels.
 Focus is on epaulement, or the stylized turning of the shoulders and body.
 Attention is given to the correctly placed body and proper use of the hands.
 Harmonious coordination of the body and continuity of movement aids in the development of strength in the back.